petzi53/blog-hugo/content/slides/2021-05-11-example-wowchemy/index.md

 ---
 title: Slides
-summary: An introduction to using Wowchemy's Slides feature.
+summary: An introduction to using Wowchemy's slides feature.
 authors: []
 tags: []
 categories: []